-Learning to live with diabetes dosen't happen overnight and we don't want parents and children to have to do it alone.
+Learning to live with diabetes doesn't happen overnight and we don't want parents and children to have to do it alone.
 Family Link connects families with other families of kids with diabetes to our national resources and local events.
 We provide information and services including advocacy, education, and social events.
 We are dedicated to strengthening relationships between children with diabetes, their families, their diabetes care team and their school and improving education and awareness.

 Safe at School

 The American Diabetes Association is the leading advocate for the rights of children and adults with diabetes.
 Children spend most of their time at school and parents should feel confident that teachers and school nurses know how to care for their child.
 The Association provides parents with resources and training modules to help them work with their child's school to create a medically safe learning environment.
-Parent "Safe at School" workshops are offered through American Diabetes Association.
+Parent "Safe at School" workshops are offered through the American Diabetes Association.